ls-root/loading/articles/I deleted Windows (and my Bootloader).md

 # Shrinking the Windows Partition
 It took 30 minutes just to get to the resize tool.
 Because Windows decided to defragment it (which I can understand) first — while simultaneously launching an update (which I can't understand) that ate the disk performance during the defragmentation.

 Eventually it shrunk.
 I shut the system down.
-It didn’t shut down.
+It didn't shut down.
 Instead, it displayed: `Preparing Windows`

 No. I didn't want to prepare Windows.
 I wanted to leave Windows.
 But there it sat — for over an hour.
 Then it changed:
 `Working on updates 0%.
 Don't turn off your computer.`